-We and our parent companies have a significant amount of existing debt and may incur significant additional debt, including secured debt, in the future, which could adversely affect our and our parent companies' financial health and our and their ability to react to changes in our business.
+We and our parent companies have a significant amount of existing debt and may incur significant additional debt, including secured debt, in the future, which could adversely affect our financial health and our ability to react to changes in our business.

 We and our parent companies have a significant amount of debt and may (subject to applicable restrictions in our and their debt instruments) incur additional debt in the future.

-As of March 31, 2006, our total debt reflected on our consolidated balance sheet was approximately \$10.7 billion, our member's equity was approximately \$3.0 billion and the deficiency of earnings to cover fixed charges for the three months ended March 31, 2006, was approximately \$222 million.
+As of December 31, 2005, our total debt reflected on our consolidated balance sheet was approximately \$10.6 billion, our member's equity was approximately \$3.4 billion and the deficiency of earnings to cover fixed charges for the year ended December 31, 2005, was approximately \$449 million.
 The maturities of these obligations are set forth in "Description of Other Indebtedness."

-As of March 31, 2006, our parent companies had approximately \$883 million aggregate principal amount of convertible notes outstanding, \$20 million and \$863 million of which matures in 2006 and 2009, respectively, and approximately \$7.8 billion principal amount of high-yield notes outstanding with approximately \$105 million, \$0, \$684 million and \$7.0 billion maturing in 2007, 2008, 2009 and thereafter, respectively.
-Our parent companies will need to raise additional capital and/or receive distributions or payments from us in order to satisfy their debt obligations in 2007 and beyond.
+As of December 31, 2005, our parent companies had approximately \$883 million aggregate principal amount of convertible notes outstanding, \$20 million of which mature in 2006, and approximately \$7.8 billion principal amount of high-yield notes outstanding with approximately \$105 million, \$0, \$684 million and \$7.0 billion, maturing in 2007, 2008, 2009 and thereafter, respectively.
+Our parent companies will need to raise additional capital and/or receive distributions or payments from us in order to satisfy their debt obligations beyond 2006.
 However, because of their significant indebtedness, our and our parent companies' ability to raise additional capital at reasonable rates or at all is uncertain, and our and our parent companies' ability to make distributions or payments to our and their parent companies is subject to availability of funds and restrictions under our applicable debt instruments as more fully described in "Description of Other Indebtedness."
 If we or our parent companies were to engage in a recapitalization or other similar transaction, our noteholders might not receive principal and interest to which they are contractually entitled.

-Our and our parent companies' significant amount of debt could have other important consequences to you.
+Our and our parent companies' significant amounts of debt could have other important consequences to you.
 For example, the debt will or could:

-- require us to dedicate a significant portion of our cash flow from operating activities to make payments on our and our parent companies' debt, which will reduce our funds available for working capital, capital expenditures and other general corporate expenses; - limit our flexibility in planning for, or reacting to, changes in our business, the cable and telecommunications industries and the economy at large; - place us at a disadvantage as compared to our competitors that have proportionately less debt; - make us vulnerable to interest rate increases, because a significant portion of our borrowings are, and will continue to be, at variable rates of interest; - expose us to increased interest expense as we refinance existing lower interest rate instruments; - adversely affect our relationship with customers and suppliers; - limit our and our parent companies' ability to borrow additional funds in the future, if we need them, due to applicable financial and restrictive covenants in our and our parent companies' debt; and
+- require us to dedicate a significant portion of our cash flow from operating activities to payments on our and our parent companies' debt, which will reduce our funds available for working capital, capital expenditures and other general corporate expenses; - limit our flexibility in planning for, or reacting to, changes in our business, the cable and telecommunications industries and the economy at large; - place us at a disadvantage as compared to our competitors that have proportionately less debt; - make us vulnerable to interest rate increases, because a significant portion of our borrowings are, and will continue to be, at variable rates of interest; - expose us to increased interest expense as we refinance our existing lower interest rate instruments; - adversely affect our relationship with customers and suppliers; - limit our and our parent companies' ability to borrow additional funds in the future, if we need them, due to applicable financial and restrictive covenants in our and our parent companies' debt; and

-• make it more difficult for us to satisfy our obligations to the holders of our notes and to the lenders under our credit facilities as well as our parent companies' ability to satisfy their obligations to their noteholders.
+• make it more difficult for us to satisfy our obligations to the holders of our notes and to the lenders under our credit facilities and the bridge loan as well as our parent companies' ability to satisfy their obligations to their noteholders.